YvesDesjardins/ReadditBot-Client/README.md

   - JSX

 ## Issues
-- currently lists the posts in reverse order (oldest first)
+- Let me know if you find any!

+## Planned features
+- Machine learning + computer vision to filter based on animals in the photos
+- Store posts to Redis/other db rather than using a buffer in memory on back-end